-The Company has assessed itself against the disclosure requirements of CRR II and determined that it is classified as an Other Institution (non-listed) in accordance with Article 433c(2) of the Disclosure part of the PRA Rulebook.
-Therefore, these Pillar 3 disclosures focus on items required for disclosure by such an institution at the disclosure date.
-The Company includes both quantitative and qualitative disclosures to show the relevant information and describe its approach to capital management, its capital resources and risks, and its approach to remuneration.
-The disclosures also include, where appropriate, comparative figures for the prior year and an analysis of the more significant movements to provide greater insight into its approach to risk management.
+The Company is classified as an Other Institution (non-listed) in accordance with Article 433c(2) of the Disclosure part of the PRA Rulebook.
+Therefore, the Pillar 3 disclosure focuses on items required for disclosure by such an institution as at 31 December 2023.
+The disclosure includes, where appropriate, comparative figures for the prior year and an analysis of the more significant movements to provide greater insight into its approach to capital and liquidity management, risk management, and remuneration of MRTs.

 Pillar 3 disclosures are prepared solely to meet Pillar 3 disclosure requirements and for no other purpose.
-These disclosures do not constitute any form of financial statement of the business nor do they constitute any form of contemporary or forward looking record or opinion about the business.
+These disclosures do not constitute any form of financial statement of the business, nor do they constitute any form of contemporary or forward looking record or opinion about the business.
 The Company undertakes no obligation to revise or to update statements contained within this report regardless of whether or not those statements are affected as a result of new information or future events.
 Unless indicated otherwise, information contained within this document has not been subject to external audit.

-In accordance with Article 432 of CRR II the Company is permitted to exclude certain disclosures if they contain proprietary or confidential information, or are non-material in nature.
+In accordance with Article 432 of CRR II the Company is permitted to exclude certain disclosures if they contain proprietary information or are non-material in nature.
+On this basis, selected non-applicable rows and columns have been omitted from quantitative tables.

-Disclosures will be made in accordance with the requirements of Article 433c(2) of CRR II.
 Annual disclosures will be published on the same date on which the Annual Report and Financial Statements are made public or as soon as reasonably possible thereafter.
 The Company will reassess the need to publish disclosures more frequently in light of any significant change in the business, capital resources or risk profile.